mikeHEARTu/february-alert-demo/README.md

 # February Alert Demo
 Here's the current alert and announcement style I'm using on Twitch.
+This file includes the annimations for both but would be powered separately via Muxy.io.
 You can find it live over at [Twitch.tv/aznmike123](https://www.twitch.tv/aznmike123/)

 ## Image sourcing
 - Kingdom Come: Deliverance screenshot - [Steam](http://store.steampowered.com/app/379430/Kingdom_Come_Deliverance/)